 10 Diet Foods That Actually Make It Harder to Lose Weight

 Most granola is cookies, whether in bar form or as loose cereal.
 These bars do contain a good dose of protein, but they have just as much sugar, fat, and salt as most chocolate chip oatmeal cookies (which is why they taste like chocolate chip oatmeal cookies).
-These are better than many other cookie options, but they are still cookies and not a magical diet food.
+These are better than many other cookie options, but they are not a magical diet food.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.